Kalilo/Push_Swap/README.md

 rrb: Rotates column 'b' by shifting all elements down the stack by 1.
 rrr: Performs both rra and rrb simultaneously.
 Any other command will result in a KO.

+#Other
+run with -c to display output in colour. run with -v for verbose mode.